Ian Phillips (footballer)

-Ian Alexander Phillips (born 23 April 1959) is a Scottish former professional footballer who played as a fullback in The Football League for Mansfield, Peterborough, Northampton, Colchester in two spells and Aldershot.
+Ian Alexander Phillips (born 23 April 1959) is a Scottish former professional footballer who played as a fullback in the Football League for Mansfield Town, Peterborough United, Northampton Town, Colchester United in two spells and Aldershot.
 He left Colchester after his second spell to become player-manager of Halstead Town.
-In 1999, he was approached by Clacton Town to take over as their Manager, but he declined.
+In 1999, he was approached by Clacton Town to take over as their manager, but he declined.